 Step1: Construct a series of fortified bunkers in which to store many thousands of guns.
 The guns would be transferred via a fully automated conveyor system to private booths, where the owner of a particular gun could fire the weapon.

 Step2: If there is one thing that the worst of all of these mass shootings have in common, it is the detachable magazine.
-So congress decides to outlaw so-called high-capacity magazines.
+So congress decides to outlaw so-called high-capacity magazines. . . .
 Big deal, I have to say.
-So a shooter can only shoot 15 bullets instead of 30 (or whatever) before they can pop in another magazine in mere seconds and resume: Is that really supposed to make a dent in gun deaths in the USA?
+So a shooter can only shoot 15 bullets instead of 30 (or whatever) before they can pop in another magazine in mere seconds and resume?
+Is that really supposed to make a dent in gun deaths in the USA?
 So the next step is to outlaw the transportation or ownership of any gun that utilizes a detachable magazine—outside of one of the secure facilities.
-Any such gun would be purchased through the facility.
-The new weapons would be transported directly from the manufacturer to the facility under tight security.
+For any new purchases of such firearms, the gun would be transported directly from the manufacturer to the facility under tight security and in disassembled form.